 MEET THE 2016 WINNER

-This year we had a very interesting mix of applications!
-Congratulations to all teams who participated and made it through to the finals.
+There were an interesting mix of applications in 2016.
+Congratulations to all teams who participated and made it through to the finals!

 His winning prototype - MOJO+ Portable Compact Charger - offers a compact and lightweight solution that allows you to charge devices such as mobile phones, GPS and batteries using heat from an open flame, for example a campfire or hiking burner.
 The device is designed to be robust and easy to use.

 And a big round of applause for the following teams who have been commended for their prototypes: